- Replacing euro and DM banknotes

 Seal everything up – even the smallest pieces or the residue (eg ash) – so as to avoid further damage.
 In the case of burnt banknotes, please ensure that solid objects such as coins do not further damage the ash during transport.

-Please use the Reimbursement application for damaged EUR/DEM banknote(s)/coin(s) to submit damaged money and provide details on the cause of damage and what has happened to missing parts of banknotes so as to avoid unnecessary queries.
+Please use the Reimbursement application for damaged DM/euro banknote(s)/coin(s) to submit damaged money.
+Make sure that you provide precise details about the cause of damage and what has happened to missing parts of banknotes so as to avoid any time being wasted with unnecessary queries.
 Please also inform us of any possible health risks if you believe that the banknotes or coins may be contaminated.

 What happens next?